cesarbhering/test123/work/coinbase/README.md

 # Coinbase Clone

-A simplified Coinbase clone built with React, Next.js, Prisma, and SQLite.
+A simplified Coinbase clone built with Next.js and localStorage.

 ## Setup